Moonlington/tabletopfloreblog/content/about/about.md

 ## The games I play
 I love playing tabletop roleplaying games and I love talking about them as well.
 Most of my years I have played Dungeons & Dragons 5th Edition, but recently I have been playing other systems such as Pathfinder 2nd Edition, MOTHERSHIP, and Delta Green.

+My current main TTRPG is Delta Green, which has throughout 2025 quickly become my favorite game on the table.
+(Dedicated article on DG coming soon!)

 Sharing my ideas and thoughts on the tabletop roleplaying hobby is what I want to do on this blog.
 I hope you get something interesting out of this blog, and even if not, that's fine too!